Code-the-Dream-School/intro-to-programming/instructions/section-2/lesson-2-1.md

     git remote -v

-You should see the following as the result from running the above command where <url> is the address of your forked copy of the repository (which should look like `https://github.com/yourGitHubUsername/classname-intro.git`):
+After running the above command, you should see the next two lines in your terminal where <url> is the address of your forked copy of the repository (which should look like `https://github.com/yourGitHubUsername/classname-intro.git`):

     origin <url> (fetch)
     origin <url> (push)